ShadowsAdi/CSGORemake/README.md

 MVP at end of the round ( based on best killer or the bomb planter or bomb defuser ).

+Music Kits for MVPs ( Players can buy the desired Music Kit in the Menu ).

 CS:GO Like end round sounds.

 Warmup time ( customizable by cvar )